tomsWebConsulting/twcsl/v7.1/Member Area Sign Up Dialog Change/README.md

   ```

 * Add code from file **[member area sign up dialog change.html][2]** to
   Settings > Advanced > Code Injection > FOOTER.
-Read the code for any
+Please see [Add code to code
-  instructions within.
+  injection][4].
+Read the code for any instructions within.

 ## Make a Donation